Vinland: Name

 Another proposal for the name's etymology, was introduced by Sven Söderberg in 1898 (first published in 1910).
 This suggestion involves interpreting the Old Norse name not as vín-land with the first vowel spoken as /iː/, but as vin-land, spoken as /ɪ/; a short vowel.
 Old Norse vín (from Proto-Norse winju) has a meaning of "meadow, pasture".

-This interpretation of Vinland as "pasture-land" rather than "wine-land" was accepted by Valter Jansson in his classic 1951 dissertation on the vin-names of Scandinavia, by way of which it entered popular knowledge in the later 20th century.
+This interpretation of Vinland as "pasture-land" rather than "wine-land" was accepted by Vainö Tanner (1941) and by Valter Jansson in his classic 1951 dissertation on the vin-names of Scandinavia.
 It was rejected by Einar Haugen (1977), who argued that the vin element had changed its meaning from "pasture" to "farm" long before the Old Norse period.
 Names in vin were given in the Proto Norse period, and they are absent from places colonized in the Viking Age.
 Erik Wahlgren rejected the "Pastureland" interpretation, writing "The simple fact is that Soderberg's thesis is quite untenable."

 There is a runestone which may have contained a record of the Old Norse name slightly predating Adam of Bremen's Winland.
 The Hønen Runestone was discovered in Norderhov, Norway, shortly before 1817, but it was subsequently lost.
 Its assessment depends on a sketch made by antiquarian L. D. Klüwer (1823), now also lost but in turn copied by Wilhelm Frimann Koren Christie (1838).
 The Younger Futhark inscription was dated to c.
 1010–1050.
 The stone had been erected in memory of a Norwegian, possibly a descendant of Sigurd Syr.
 Sophus Bugge (1902) read part of the inscription as: